Johannf78/ShroomBox/memory-bank/techContext.md

 ### Hardware Platform
 - **ESP32 Development Module** (`USE_ESP32_DEV_MODULE`)
-- GPIO 2 for LED control (user-defined)
+- GPIO 14 for LED state indication
 - GPIO 0 for reset button (board default)
+- GPIO 25 for fan control (output)
+- GPIO 26 for humidifier control (output)
+- GPIO 12 for heater control (defined, not yet used)
 - GPIO 21 (SDA) and GPIO 22 (SCL) for I2C communication with CO2 sensor
 - Built-in WiFi and Bluetooth capabilities